MarritL/MarritLeenstra-pset6-1/PROCESS.md

      * Solution: call fillRecipeArray from mainAcitivy before loading the HomeFragment
 * I can now update the recipes in the database.
   * Problem: However, since the loading is asynchronous.
 The page is already loaded in the RecipeFragment, before the details are added to the recipe and thus they are not displayed the first time.
+     * Solution: TODO!

+# 10-4-2018
+* Working on the layout of the recipe data i got from the GET Recipe request
+  * Problem: today i get a error code 500 (Internal server error), no idea why.
+I sent an email to the Yummly api support team.